TrevorBrandtIT/osticket-prereqs/README.md

 <img src="https://imgur.com/toS6H2l.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 After navigating to the home screen, we're ready to start gathering and downloading the prerequisites for osTicket.
 First, we'll have to enable IIS on the VM.
-Access the control panel, from here click on Programs->Turn Windows Features On or Off, then check the box next to Internet Information Services, then expand IIS->expand World Wide Web Services->expand Application Development Features->check the CGI box.
+Access the control panel, from here click on Programs->Turn Windows Features On or Off, then check the box next to Internet Information Services, then expand IIS->expand World Wide Web Services->expand Application Development Features ->check the CGI box.
 </p>
 <br />